CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

 ## Objective

 Learn to build and automate a Retrieval-Augmented Generation (RAG) solution, leveraging AI models like text embeddings, language models, and generative AI.
-By the end of this lab, you will get insights on these concepts:
+By the end of this lab, you will get insights into these concepts:

 - **Build Retrieval Augmented Generation solution in Azure AI Foundry:** Learn to ingest data into a system powered by Azure AI tools and preprocess it using GPT-4 Turbo and text embedding models.